Table of Contents

 During sentencing, your solicitor will inform the Judge of any relevant mitigating factors in your favour.
 This process will include submitting documents to the court to support these factors (such as psychologist reports, medical records, criminal history and any action of repentance).

-Due to the unique nature and circumstances of cases, you should not assume the sentence passed for your offence will be similar to a decision passed on a friend, family member or someone in the media.
-Although your solicitor will argue and provide advice on an expected penalty range (for instance, a fine between $300 – $2000), the sentence you receive will ultimately lie with the Judge’s discretion.
+Due to the unique nature and circumstances of cases, you should not assume the sentence passed for your offence will be similar to a decision passed on to a friend, family member or someone in the media.
+Although your solicitor will argue and provide advice on an expected penalty range (for instance, a fine between $300 – $2000), the sentence you receive will ultimately lie at the Judge’s discretion.

 During sentencing, the Judge must provide the reasons for imposing that particular sentence on you.
 If you do not agree with the sentence or believe it to be unreasonable in the circumstances, you are able to appeal the sentence.
 For an appeal to occur, you are required to file an application to the court within one month after the original sentence.
 If the application is made outside this timeframe, you may lose the right to appeal.